Music history, nineteenth-century music, twentieth-century American popular music.

 Fees for private instruction (Music 101) are $500 each semester for twelve 45-minute lessons; some scholarship aid is available.
 Private instruction fees are waived in one instrument or voice for junior and senior music majors, who are expected to enroll in private instruction for at least two of their final four semesters.

 All students participating in music performance courses (Music 101, 104, 105, 107, 108, and 109) must be registered; these courses are graded on a credit/no credit basis.
 The courses carry variable credit: either one-half course or zero credit for one semester.
 To qualify for credit, students must have taken or be currently enrolled in a one-unit course at level 111 or above at Reed, for which they can receive two half-units of credit for a music performance course, one-half unit per semester (the only exception is Orchestra, Music 104; see the description below).
 No more than one-half credit may be earned per semester.
 A second one-unit course at level 111 or above qualifies the student for two additional half-units of credit for music performance.
 No more than two units may be received for the same music performance course.
 A third one-unit course at level 111 or above qualifies the student for two more half-units of credit in a different music performance course.
 These credits in music performance may be used toward the quantity requirement of 30 units for graduation, though not toward the Group A or Group X requirements.
 If the accompanying classroom course is dropped, credit for music performance must also be relinquished.

 Music 101 - Private Instruction

-Variable credit: either one-half course or zero credit for one semester.
-Individual instrumental or vocal instruction.
-Students taking this course for credit are encouraged to participate in at least one student recital.
-See above for pre- or corequisite for credit.
+Variable credit: either one-half course or zero credit for one semester of individual instrumental or vocal instruction.
+Students taking this course for one-half credit are encouraged to participate in at least one student recital.
+See “academic credit for music performance” above for pre- or corequisite credit.